zamfofex/dummyette/documentation/chess.md

 In case this move causes a promotion, this will be the piece the pawn will promote to.

+If this move does not cause a promotiong, this field will be absent.

+`move.captured`
+---

+If this move is a captured, this will contain information about the capture. `move.captured.piece` is the piece that was captured, and `move.captured.position` is the position of the captured piece.

+For most moves, `move.captured.position` will be the same as `move.to`, but it will be different for *en passant*.

+If this move is not a capture, this field will be absent.

+`move.rook`
+---

+For castling moves, this will contain information about the rook being moved.

+`move.rook.from` contains the rook’s previous position, `move.rook.to` contains the rook’s target position, and `move.rook.piece` contains the rook as a piece.

+If this move is not a castling move, this field will be absent.

 `move.before`
 ---

 This is the board before the move was played.

-`board.play(...names)`
+`board.play(...moves)`
 ---

-This will play the moves with the given UCI names in order.
+This will play the given moves in order.
+Moves can be either strings of the move name in UCI format or move objects belonging to this board.

 If any of the moves is not valid, this will return `undefined`, otherwise it’ll return a new board representing the position after having played the moves.

 `board.moves`
 ---

 This will be an array containing all the valid move objects for the position this board is in.

+`Game(...moves)`
+---

+Creates a new game from the given moves.
+The moves can be given as a string in UCI format, or as move objects.

+Moves must be valid for the board formed after playing the immediately preceeding move.

+The first move must be valid on `standardBoard`.

+A game is just a grouped sequence of moves that might have occurred in a game between two players.

+`game.boards`
+---

+This will be the boards that happened in this game.
+This includes the initial position (`standardBoard`) followed by the boards after playing each move.

+`game.moves`
+---

+This will be the moves played in this game.
+These will all be move objects rather than strings.

+`game.deltas`
+---

+This is an array that contains information about changes in the board over time.

+- `delta.before` is the board before a move was played.
+- `delta.after` is the board after the move was played.
+- `delta.move` is the move that caused the change.